 Compassion is generally the best place to start, holidays are a time that people spend with their loved ones and will often throw their rules out of the window when it comers to price.
 Research shows that many buyers purchase an item on impulse, even if it’s not their usual behaviour.

 With good emotions, come the bad.
 Holidays can be a dreaded time of year for many.
-Not everyone has the chance to spend their time with loved ones.
+Not everyone has the chance to spend their time with family.

 It’s an incredible opportunity to let your clients and customers know that you care.
 Let them know a percentage of your sales are going to a foundation or local charity – something the consumer can relate to.